shreeramgs/personal_website/_pages/about.md

 I am a software engineer at [White Hack Labs, New York](https://whitehacklabs.com/),currently working on building agentic frameworks for cybersecurity use cases ([HackerGPTLite](https://hackergpt.app/auth/login)).
 I completed my Master's in Data Science from the [University at Buffalo, Buffalo,NY](https://www.buffalo.edu/) and my undergraduate studies at [The Nation Institute of Engineering, Mysore,KA](https://nie.ac.in/).

 I am passionate about exploring topics in AI, Computer Vision, Cyber Security and Data Science.
-I previously, he worked as a a research assistant at [Center for Unified Biometrics Lab](https://haas.berkeley.edu/), focusing on Biometrics, aiming to address challenges in fingerpint spoof detection.
+I previously, he worked as a a research assistant at [Center for Unified Biometrics Lab](https://www.buffalo.edu/cubs.html), focusing on Computer Vision challenges in Biometrics (Fingerprint Presentatio Attack detection and Synthetic Fingerprint genration).

 My most recent research contribution involved creating the novel dataset [GestSpoof](https://www.buffalo.edu/cubs/research/datasets/gestspoof-dataset.html) which is now publicly available (cubs-gestspoof@buffalo.edu). .